On this page you will find the annual festivals on the Outer Banks.

 Outer Banks Festivals

 Say farewell to the old year and ring in the new alongside local businesses, neighbors and visitors at downtown Manteo’s New Year’s celebration.
-New Year in the New World transforms Manteo’s downtown and waterfront into a street fair celebration.
-A stage is set in Magnolia Marketplace, and you can dance to the tunes from live musicians and D.J.s.
-Play the various carnival games and activities.
-Warm chilled fingers by the bonfire.
-Lots of local restaurant vendors and food trucks will be located throughout the town to keep you fueled with delicious food and drink.
-Turn towards the water after the sun sets to watch the largest fireworks display in North Carolina.
+Meet Me in Manteo for the New Year transforms Manteo’s downtown and waterfront into a street fair celebration.
+You'll enjoy live music, games and activities, bonfires and food trucks along with Manteo's restaurants, bars and social district perks.
+There are also fireworks.
 There’s an early ball drop for children, but the festivities continue until midnight for those who want to celebrate the New Year with the community.

 Say farewell to the old year and ring in the new alongside local businesses, neighbors and visitors at downtown Manteo’s New Year’s celebration.
-New Year in the New World transforms Manteo’s downtown and waterfront into a street fair celebration.
-A stage is set in Magnolia Marketplace, and you can dance to the tunes from live musicians and D.J.s.
-Play the various carnival games and activities....read more
+Meet Me in Manteo for the New Year transforms Manteo’s downtown and waterfront into a street fair celebration.
+You'll enjoy live music, games and activities, bonfires and food trucks along with Manteo's restaurants, bars and social district perks.
+There are also fireworks....read more

 Say farewell to the old year and ring in the new alongside local businesses, neighbors...read more